Fundamental limitations to key distillation from Gaussian states with Gaussian operations

 We now claim that this situation can be simulated by an entirely classical system.
 Namely, let $W_B$ be a random variable on the phase space $\R^{2m_B}$ of Bob's system whose probability distribution conditioned on the values of $U$ and $X$ coincides with the Wigner function of $\rho_{B|U,X}$, which is everywhere positive because $\rho_{B|U,X}$ is Gaussian.
-Noting that: (a)~the vacuum itself has positive Wigner function; (b)~any Gaussian unitary amounts to a linear transformation at the phase space level, and thus preserves the positivity of the Wigner function; and (c)~the POVM elements describing Gaussian measurements also have positive Wigner function, by inspecting the definition of Gaussian measurement protocol (Definition~\ref{G_meas_protocol_def}) we see that step~(iv) can be simulated by purely classical operations on $W_B$, $C$, and $V$.
+Noting that: (a)~the vacuum itself has positive Wigner function; (b)~any Gaussian unitary amounts to a linear transformation at the phase space level, and thus preserves the positivity of the Wigner function; and (c)~the POVM elements describing Gaussian measurements also have positive Wigner function, by inspecting the definition of Gaussian measurement protocol (Section~\ref{sec:GMP}) we see that step~(iii) in Figure~\ref{1GLOPC_fig} can be simulated by purely classical operations on $W_B$, $C$, and $V$.
 We are therefore in the situation depicted in Figure~\ref{1GLOPC_modified_fig}.

 We can proceed by following to a certain extent the technique introduced by Maurer~\cite{Maurer1993}.
 In what follows, we will compute conditional entropies and mutual informations between random variables that are both discrete ($U$, $S$, $C$, $S'$, $V$) and continuous ($X$ and $W_B$).
 In the latter case it is understood that we employ the differential entropy (measured in bits) instead of the discrete one, although we will denote both with the symbol $H$ for simplicity.
 Remember that a linear entropy inequality involving differential entropies is valid if and only if its discrete counterpart is `balanced' and valid~\cite{Chan-balanced}.
 Our derivation rests only upon balanced inequalities.